best travel gifts

 17. Quick Dry Towel

 I always travel with a quick dry towel in my day bag.
 I have used it to sit on the beach or if I need a clean place to sit on the ground.
 I’ve used it in torrential down pours, and I’ve used one when hostels didn’t include bath towels.
-This towel packs up super small and is easy to bring with you.
+These days I use it to wipe down slides at playgrounds after a rainy day.

 18. First Aid Kit